spotlightpa/poor-richard/content/news/2022-07-08-SPLBUDMAIN.md

 “We are poised to enact the largest increase in education funding in the history of Pennsylvania,” state Sen. Vincent Hughes (D., Philadelphia), minority chair of the chamber’s Appropriations Committee, said Thursday.
 “To have this kind of increase for the children of Pennsylvania, teachers, those who work in schools, I think is significant.”

 Lawmakers also created a new tax credit aimed at supporting working families.
-People with one or more dependents can claim up to 30% of the child-care expenses they claimed on their federal taxes.
+People with one or more dependents can claim up to 30% of the childcare expenses they claimed on their federal taxes.

 The budget was delayed by a week as state House Republicans tried to withhold funding from four major universities unless the schools swore under oath that they do not “engage in research or experimentation using fetal tissue obtained from an elective abortion.”
 The ban specifically targeted the University of Pittsburgh.